 - 1. Meeting agendas and minutes. - 2.
 Memo documenting the region's process for evaluating carbon reduction benefits from individual projects. - 3.
 Summary of CRP priority project types, categories, or individual projects. - 4.
-A Carbon Reduction Strategy document for the region (or separately for Pennsylvania and New Jersey), or a memo documenting regional priorities and a process for incorporating regional priorities into each state's CRS.
+A Carbon Reduction Strategy document for the region that documents regional priorities, outlines a regional project selection or identification process, and references each state's CRS.